 - 71.1 Girls' Gymnastics - 71.1.1 Girls' gymnastic meets shall be conducted within the rules of the National Federation of State High School Associations as modified by MIAA. - 71.1.2 Each team may enter up to six gymnasts in each event. - 71.1.3 An all-around gymnast is one who enters all four events.
 All other gymnasts may enter no more than three events. - 71.1.4 No more than two all-around competitors are allowed.
 None is required. - 71.1.5 The all-around competitor(s) must be designated on the official scoresheet. - 71.1.6 In all meets, the top four scores in each event will count for team scores.
-The bottom score(s) will be dropped. - 71.1.7 Substitutes will be accepted only before the particular event has begun. - 71.1.8 Exhibition performances are allowed with the following conditions: - Each team is allowed to have up to two Junior Varsity routines per event. - Consideration should be made for the number of JV routines when there are more than two teams and/or the meet starts after 7:00 PM. - These routines must follow all the following rules: - Be designated at the start of the event. - Once the event starts no changes can be made to the designation of the gymnast. - The routines must be the first ones on the event.
+The bottom score(s) will be dropped. - 71.1.7 Substitutes will be accepted only before the particular event has begun.

-- The judge must be notified at the start of the event that there is a JV competitor or two going first. - Their scores cannot be used for the team score at that meet. - Their scores cannot be used as qualifying scores for varsity gualifications (MIAA Sectional Meet) - 71.1.9 Warm-up between the first two events and the second two events shall be ten minutes.
+- 71.1.8 JV performances are allowed at a varsity meet with the following conditions: - Each team is allowed to have up to two Junior Varsity routines per event. - If a meet starts after 8:00 PM, no JV routines will be accepted. - These routines must follow all the following rules: - Be designated at the start of the event. - Once the event starts no changes can be made to the designation of the gymnast. - The routines must be the first ones on the event. - The judge must be notified at the start of the event that there is a JV competitor or two going first. - Their scores cannot be used for the team score at that meet. - Their scores cannot be used as qualifying scores for varsity qualifications (MIAA Sectional Meet) - 71.1.9 Warm-up between the first two events and the second two events shall be ten minutes.
 30 minutes warm-up time must be allowed prior to the meet. - 71.1.10 The squat, straddle and stoop vaults will continue to be used.